scanse/sweep-sdk/libsweep/README.md

 ```

 Sets the `sweep_device_s`'s sample rate in Hz.
-The device supports sample rates of 500 Hz, 750 Hz and 1000 Hz.
+The device supports setting sample rate to the following values: 500 Hz, 750 Hz and 1000 Hz.
-The device guarantees for those sample rates but they can be slightly higher by a maximum of roughly 50-100 Hz.
+These sample rates are not exact.
+They are general ballpark values.
+The actual sample rate may differ slightly.
 In case of error a `sweep_error_s` will be written into `error`.

 ```c++